 - Vocational rehabilitation expenses

-Please note, once you run out of money in the prescribed amount, an additional amount of up to 75% of the Prescribed amount may be claimable if you are permanently totally incapacitated.
+This workers’ compensation payout guide WA 2021 published by WorkCover WA sets out the prescribed amount for the 2021/2022 financial year.
+Once you run out of money in the prescribed amount, an additional amount of up to 75% of the Prescribed amount may be claimable if you are permanently totally incapacitated.

 If you have a limited common law claim, the rate at which you can claim weekly payments of compensation will fall (if they have not run out) and therefore your prescribed amount may last a longer period.